top of page

 Slowly but surely I gained the confidence to uncover my body again, to find clothing that truly made me feel like myself and I began sharing my journey on tiktok.
 It wasn’t an overnight thing, but by posting my body online, seeing women resonate with my feelings, saying they were so happy to see a body exactly like theirs, it inspired me to carry on building the relationship I now have with myself.

-I can confidently say now that I love every inch of myself, my stretch marks, lumps, bumps, jiggly bits and all.
+I can say with complete certainty that I now love & accept every inch of myself, my stretch marks, lumps, bumps, jiggly bits and all.

 bottom of page